BHouwens/postcss-colour-functions/README.md

 ## Colour Functions

-The plugin expects colours to be entered in either RGB or hexidecimal format.
-No HSL or RGBA is usable as yet.
+The plugin expects colours to be entered in either RGB/A or hexidecimal format.
+No HSL is usable as yet.

 ### darken